As soon as I finished a cold, crisp gulp of my kölsch, setting the empty glass down on the table, a fresh, new one appeared.

 You order kölsch service at the bar, and they give you a 0.2L stange and a coaster; you grab a table and then just relax and drink.
 Anytime you drain your glass, a server comes around to take it away and replace it with a full one immediately.

 Inspired by kölschs from Cologne, KSA uses German malts but differs slightly with the addition of American hops.
-A sort of Californian take on a kölsch, KSA is Fort Point’s best-selling beer and the highest-performing craft kölsch in the country, according to Catalan.
+A sort of Californian take on a kölsch, KSA is Fort Point’s best-selling beer and the highest-performing craft kölsch in the country, according to Catalana.

 New Image Brewing